rkoesters/rsrv/README.md

 Description
 -----------

-rsrv uses a configuration file named `rsrv.conf` to mount different handlers to the directory tree (see `example/rsrv.conf` for an example configuration file).
+rsrv uses a configuration file named `rsrv.ini` to mount different handlers to the directory tree (see `example/rsrv.ini` for an example configuration file).
 The config file is parsed in a concurrent manner using Go's goroutines and channels.
 The type of each mount point defines how that mount point will behave (e.g. `dir` will serve files